mmakgeolli/password-generator/README.md

 # password-generator

+This

-Consists of JavaScript, CSS, and HTML to make an online password generator
+Consists of JavaScript, CSS, and HTML to make an online password generator.
+This password generator's purpose it exactly what it's called!
+It will ask the user a series of prompts for the password's criteria, and then all the user needs to do is click the "generate button to generate a password!

 The parameters that I am trying to meet with this generator is: